 Orangery dining room

-You couldn’t find a more perfect spot for entertaining, with guests able to spill out into the garden through the orangery’s double doors.
+You couldn't find a more perfect spot for entertaining than this light-filled dine-in orangery idea, with guests able to spill out into the garden through the orangery's double doors.
 Bent-wood seating and a chunky table keep the mood relaxed, with metallic bauble lights adding a little glam to proceedings.